davidquarel/raycaster/README.md

 walls are less boring.~~ ~~Done, but it needs to be more efficient.~~ DONE
 * ~~Don't draw walls outside view area.~~ Done?
 Needs to be verified.
 * ~~Add the ability for the minimap to draw the rays that have been cast~~ DONE
 * ~~Add collisions with walls~~ DONE
+* Add collisions with the new polygonal walls.
 * Change the format for texture mapping rather than reinventing the wheel.
+Work out why some textures have pink/green static.
 * Change the format of the map to have different kinds of walls that are texture mapped in different ways.
 * Adjust collision behaviour so you walk along a wall rather than stopping immediately when you touch a wall.
+* ~~Replace a boring grid of squares with walls that can be arbitrary polygons.~~ DONE, but it's inefficient, and each ray checks for collision with every edge of every polygon.
+* Profiling the code, most time is wasted on calls to SDL.
+Investigate why and fix.

 # TODO Someday
+* Partition the map with quadtrees or some other clever data structure to make ray-polygon intersections faster to compute.
+Could place circles around groups of nearby polygons, and check circle-ray intersection, which is cheap and easy, by using a perpindicular line that intersects the center of the circle.
 * Add something for the player to interact with (items, monsters)
 * Texture map the sky and the floor.
 * Make some interesting maps, refactor to allow different levels to